The Kirkwood-Riseman Polymer Model of Polymer Dynamics is Qualitatively Correct: Rouse and Kirkwood-Riseman Models

 Here $\bm{s}_{i}$ is the vector from the chain center-of-mass to bead $i$, $V$ is a linear velocity, the same for each bead, and $\Omega$ is an angular rotation rate, the same for each bead.
 Internal modes neglected in the model would add to the right hand side of this equation an additional term $\dot{\xi}_{i}$, the contribution of the internal modes to the bead velocity; that term does not appear in the model.

 Kirkwood and Riseman use the zero-total-force and zero-total-torque conditions to determine $\bm{V}$ and $\bm{\Omega}$ in terms of $\bm{u}_{i}^{(0)}$ and $G$, finding

 and

 $Y_{0}$ is the y-coordinate of the polymer chain's center of mass, and $\bm{\hat{k}}$ is the unit vector in the $z$-direction.
 The model predicts viscous dissipation because the bead velocity $\bm{v}_{i}$ and the solvent velocity $\bm{u}_{i}$ cannot be equal at every point.
-For example, for most beads $\bm{v}_{i}$ but not $\bm{u}_{i}$ will have a non-zero $y$-component
+For example, for most beads $\bm{v}_{i}$, but not $\bm{u}_{i}$, will have a non-zero $y$-component.

-The Kirkwood-Riseman dynamic model is completely specified by eqs.\ \ref{eq:beadvelocity}-\ref{eq:Omegavalue}.
-In calculating the viscous dissipation, Kirkwood and Riseman include hydrodynamic interactions between the polymer beads.
-Hydrodynamic interactions do affect the polymer internal modes, which are not a part of the Kirkwood-Riseman model, and do change the viscous dissipation created by the polymer coil.
-However. these hydrodynamic interactions have no effect on the dynamic model specified by eqs.\ \ref{eq:beadvelocity}-\ref{eq:Omegavalue}.
+The calculations leading to eqs.\ \ref{eq:Vvalue} and \ref{eq:Omegavalue} make no reference to hydrodynamic interactions between polymer beads.
+To calculate viscous dissipation, Kirkwood and Riseman then insert bead-bead hydrodynamic interactions.
+However, bead-bead hydrodynamic interactions have no effect on the dynamic model specified by eqs.\ \ref{eq:beadvelocity}-\ref{eq:Omegavalue}.
 The dynamic model is not affected by intrachain hydrodynamic interactions because bead-bead hydrodynamic interactions are \emph{internal} forces, forces between different beads on the same chain.
-The total force and the total torque exerted on a polymer chain by internal forces must both vanish, an outcome guaranteed by Newton's Third Law of Motion.
-Adding hydrodynamic interactions has no effect on the motions described by eqs.\ \ref{eq:beadvelocity}-\ref{eq:Omegavalue}.
+The total force and the total torque exerted on a polymer chain by bead-bead forces must both vanish, an outcome guaranteed by Newton's Third Law of Motion.
+Adding hydrodynamic interactions has no effect on the motions described by eqs.\ \ref{eq:beadvelocity}-\ref{eq:Omegavalue}, these being the equations that completely specify the Kirkwood-Riseman dynamic model.

 In applying the Oseen tensor to describe bead-bead hydrodynamic interactions, Kirkwood and Riseman took the distance between each pair of beads to be the equilibrium average distance between those two beads.
-Fluctuations in those interbead distances, and the time dependences of those fluctuations, were not taken into account; i.e., Kirkwood and Riseman suppressed the time dependences of the internal coordinates.
+Fluctuations in those interbead distances, and the time dependences of those fluctuations, were approximated by Kirkwood and Riseman as not being important.

-Considerably more could be said about the Kirkwood-Riseman and Rouse models for polymer dynamics, but the above captures their descriptions of polymer motion.
-The lack of complete consonance between the two models is apparent.
-In the Rouse model, polymer beads partake of the polymer's center-of-mass motion and of internal modes that change the relative positions of the beads.
-Contrariwise, in the Kirkwood-Riseman model, beads partake of center-of-mass displacement and whole-body rotation, neither of which change any of the distances between pairs of beads.